dsccommunity/SqlServerDsc/README.md

 ### SqlServerProtocol

-The `SqlServerProtocol` DSC resource will manage the SQL Server protocols for a SQL Server instance.
+The `SqlServerProtocol` DSC resource manage the SQL Server protocols for a SQL Server instance.

 #### Requirements